Sir-Photch/notesock/README.md

 $ echo "Hello world" | ncat notesock.example.org 1234
 https://notesock.example.org/abc123 | expires in 5m
 ```
-This saves the paste do `/configured/dir/abc123/index.txt` which makes sure that browsers accessing the URL will interpret the file as `.txt` only.
+This saves the paste do `/configured/dir/abc123/index.txt` which makes sure that browsers accessing the URL will interpret the file as `.txt` only, as only UTF-8 encoded data is accepted by the server.

+To receive the paste:
 ```console
 $ curl https://notesock.example.org/abc123
 Hello world